If you’re trying to stick to a new intermittent fasting plan, you’re going to want to see what we’ve learned about tea.

 The fermentation process means that black tea provides slightly less antioxidants than green tea, but it also means that black tea provides more caffeine.

-So if you happen to find yourself stressed about your new intermittent fasting regimen, or maybe a bit grumpy during the hours you can’t eat (it’s okay, we won’t tell!), black tea might be your new best friend.
+So if you happen to find yourself a bit worn out with your new intermittent fasting regimen, or maybe just need a bit more energy (who doesn’t?!), black tea might be your new best friend.

 A tea with added ginger is an excellent option while fasting.
-Ginger is well known for its ability to soothe an upset stomach, but drinking it can actually reduce hunger pangs and cravings.
-Ginger also has the added benefits of improving your digestion and boosting your immune system.
+Ginger is well known for its ability to soothe an upset stomach, but drinking it can also help increase satiety.
+Ginger also has the added benefit of supporting your digestion and immune system.
 So you can be less hungry and stay healthier too!

-Known to be a potent detoxification elixir, rooibos tea is an excellent herbal option, for when you don’t want the caffeine boost that green and black teas will give you.
-Legend has it that Cleopatra drank rooibos tea regularly for clear and glowing skin.
-She was on to something because rooibos does indeed help the body fight off toxins and improve circulation.
+Historically known as a beauty and vitality elixir, hibiscus tea is an excellent herbal option, for when you don’t want the caffeine boost that green and black teas will give you.
+Legend has it that Cleopatra drank hibiscus tea regularly for clear and glowing skin.

 How Much Tea Do I Need To Drink?